Saint Cyprian Church (Columbus, Ohio)

-Saint Cyprian Church was a Black Catholic parish church and parochial school in the Diocese of Columbus, located in the King-Lincoln Bronzeville neighborhood of Columbus, Ohio.
+Saint Cyprian Church was a Black Catholic parish church and parochial school of the Diocese of Columbus, located in the King-Lincoln Bronzeville neighborhood of Columbus, Ohio, United States.
 The parish was founded in 1912, merged with the neighboring St. Dominic Parish in 1957 and closed the following year.
 The complex continued to be used by the Columbus diocese and other charities until 1999, when The Ohio State University acquired the buildings for storage and medical office use.
 In 2021, the church and school buildings were placed on Columbus Landmarks' list of "Most Endangered Sites".

 History

 Founding

 As African Americans began to settle in Columbus during the Great Migration, bishop James Hartley requested in 1911 that Katharine Drexel send Sisters of the Blessed Sacrament for Indians and Colored People to staff a school for black children in Columbus.
 Hartley agreed to pay $8,000 for the construction of a combined church and school, and the Sisters of the Blessed Sacrament would build a convent for $4,400.
 On April 19, 1912, ground was broken for the school building, which would be dedicated to Cyprian of Carthage.
 The site was across the street from St. Anthony Hospital (now Ohio State East Hospital), and the sisters attended Mass in the hospital chapel until the St. Cyprian chapel was ready.

 At the ceremonial laying of the cornerstone, on June 4 of the same year, the diocesan newspaper described how it had been Hartley's intention to bless the cornerstone "in privacy, but numbers of colored people had gathered at the place and showed their deep interest by their earnest and respectful demeanor during the solemn and impressive ceremony."
 The building, upon completion, had two large schoolrooms and a chapel that could seat 250 people.
 Very few black people in Columbus were Catholic at the time of the founding of the congregation, and there was only one African-American Catholic present at the first Mass of the parish.
 The school opened with 28 pupils, all non-Catholic, and by the following year enrollment had grown to 84 pupils with four sisters serving as teachers, all under the direction of Fr.
 John O'Neil, the founding pastor.
 In 1914 a second building, housing three schoolrooms and a large basement, was completed.

+A Sister of the Blessed Sacrament greeting a schoolboy at St. Cyprian in the 1950s.